 Constipation Relief Tips:

 - Make sure you are eating food at regular intervals.
-Timing meals and snacks at about 2-3 hours apart tends to make one’s stomach feel less uncomfortable.
+Timing meals and snacks at about 2-3 hours apart tend to make one’s stomach feel less uncomfortable.

 There is no substitute for food as your medicine.

 - Fluids are equally important, as well as fiber.
 These can be obtained from a variety of sources such as grains, nuts, and seeds, fruits, and vegetables.

 - Consuming fats such as nuts, avocado and oils can also help get your bowel move more regularly.

 - Your doctor might suggest a few medications including fiber supplements, Miralax, and perhaps a probiotic.